Buy Breakdown Cover

 What is air suspension?

-Self-levelling is a major benefit.
+Self-levelling is a major advantage.
 This not only stops the vehicle from looking as though its suspension has collapsed, when carrying heavy weights, but it also preserves optimum suspension geometry and handling characteristics.
 This can be especially useful, when towing.
 Some less expensive cars, such as the pre-2013 Citroën C4 Picasso, employ self-levelling air suspension on the rear axle alone.

 Self-levelling systems can also vary the ride height, especially on performance cars.
 Aerodynamics and fuel consumption can be improved, by bringing the car closer to the ground automatically at motorway speeds.
 Off-road vehicles also benefit from the owner being able to raise the suspension to clear obstacles, without damaging the vehicle's underbelly.

-The primary benefit, however, is a more comfortable ride.
-The cushioning effect of air pressure, contained within a flexible air spring, insulates the cabin more effectively against bumps, vibration and noise.
-More sophisticated systems incorporate active damping to reduce the front end from dipping under braking, or the car rolling to one side excessively under cornering.
+A more comfortable ride is the main benefit.
+The cushioning effect of compressed air, contained within a flexible air spring, insulates the cabin more effectively against bumps, vibration and noise.

-Try not to confuse air suspension with hydraulic suspension.
 Some manufacturers employ both systems.
 For instance, Mercedes-Benz's AIRMATIC utilises pneumatics, whereas the faster-reacting ABC (Active Body Control) employs hydraulics.

 How does air suspension work?

 The air springs are flexible air bags, produced mainly from a special flexible rubber material.
-Air is pumped into them by an electric compressor and the vehicle height is regulated by electric sensors.
+Air is pumped into them by an electric air compressor and the vehicle height is regulated by electronic sensors.
 Air pressure flows in and out of an electric valve block and the whole system is regulated by an Electronic Control Unit.

 What goes wrong with air suspension?

-Air leaks are the most common issue.
-Pressure tends to escape from air springs, because the flexible material splits over time and mileage.
-This causes the compressor to work longer to compensate.
-This can result in overheating, which damages not just the compressor but also the air lines.
+This can cause overheating, which damages not just the compressor but also the air lines.
 In many cases, the suspension ECU detects a fault and cuts power to the compressor.
-However, this results in the suspension depressurising to its lowest ride height and looking as though it has collapsed.
+However, this results in the suspension depressurising to its lowest ride height, making the car unsafe to drive.

 Air suspension systems tend to utilise conventional shock absorbers ('dampers'), too.
 These fail in the usual manner.
 Not only do they become less effective over time but they also can leak.